spruce-bruce/aaronbruce.com/site/src/content/post/defining-unit-test/index.md

 publishDate: "September 15, 2023"
 description: "It seems like no two people define unit testing the same, but shared understanding is necessary for productive discourse"
 tags: ["testing"]
-# coverImage:
+coverImage:
-#   src: "./header.jpg"
+  src: "./header.jpg"
-#   alt: "A pile of messy binders"
+  alt: "A screaming kid on the floor holding his tummy while another kid stands over him."
 ---

 ---